Dexva/davis-abode/src/pages/me/1_space-jam.md

 layout: ../../layouts/MeShowcaseLayout.astro
 title: 'Space Jam'
 pubDate: 2025-02-12
-subtitle: 'my first "game"'
+subtitle: 'signs of my coding baby steps'
 author: 'Davis'
 image:
     url: '/assets/me/1_space-jam.png'
-    alt: 'menu of Space Jam'
+    alt: 'landing screen of Space Jam'
     width: 942
     height: 449
     scale: 0.45
-linkText: Play here.
+linkText: Play it here!
 externalURL: https://scratch.mit.edu/projects/712112790
 tags: ['code']
 ---

 # Space Jam

+This is the first game I coded.
+Space Jam is a simple asteroid shooter game inspired by a type-racing game I used to play.
+I also applied

-I made this back in late 2020, during my Grade 8 summer (sometime around the start of the pandemic.
-This was made using Scratch, an online, drag-and-drop block programming tool built by a team from MIT.
+I created this back in late 2020, during the summer of my 8th Grade (i.e., around the start of the pandemic).
+This was built using [Scratch](http://scratch.mit.edu/), an online drag-and-drop block programming tool originating from MIT.

-This became my submission for a Harvard CS50 online course assignment.
+This also became my assignment submission for EdX Harvard CS50, an online course I was doing at the time.